kylesnap/ernest/tests/testthat/_snaps/compile.md

 # check_live_set catches problems in the live_env

-    `unit` must be a matrix, not a double vector.
+    `unit` must be a double matrix, not a double vector.

 ---